rememberSoftwares/yacana/README.md

 task2.agent.history.pretty_print()
 ```

-❕The most important line is the `task1` line with the `llm_stops_by_itself=True` parameter.
+❕ The most important line is the `task1` line with the `llm_stops_by_itself=True` parameter.
 This means that the assigned Agent is in charge of stopping the conversation.

 Output:
 ```